Adversarial Attack Generation Empowered by Min-Max Optimization: Experiments on Adversarial Exploration

-\paragraph{Robust adversarial attack over data transformations} EOT~\cite{athalye18b} achieves state-of-the-art performance in producing adversarial examples robust to data transformations.
+EOT ~\citep{athalye18b} achieves state-of-the-art performance in producing adversarial examples robust to data transformations.
 From \eqref{eq: prob0_phy}, we could derive EOT as a special case when the weights satisfy $w_i = 1 / K$ (average case).
 For each input sample (\textit{ori}), we transform the image under a series of functions, e.g., flipping horizontally (\textit{flh}) or vertically (\textit{flv}), adjusting brightness (\textit{bri}), performing gamma correction (\textit{gam}) and cropping (\textit{crop}), and group each image with its transformed variants.
-Similar to universal perturbation, ASR$_{avg}$ and ASR$_{gp}$ are reported to measure the ASR over all transformed images and groups of transformed images (each group is successfully attacked signifies successfully attacking an example under all transformers).
-In Table~\ref{tab:trans_deter}, \textbf{compared to EOT, our approach leads to 9.39\% averaged lift in ASR$_{gp}$} over given models on CIFAR-10 by optimizing the weights for various transformations.
-Due to limited space, we leave the details of transformers in Append~\ref{ap:sec_data_transformation} and the results under randomness (e.g., flipping images randomly \textit{w.p.} 0.8; randomly clipping the images at specific range) in Appendix~\ref{ap:sec_robust_attacks}.
+Similar to universal perturbation, ASR$_{all}$ is reported to measure the ASR over groups of transformed images (each group is successfully attacked signifies successfully attacking an example under all transformers).
+In Table~\ref{tab:trans_deter}, compared to EOT, our approach leads to 9.39\% averaged lift in ASR$\boldsymbol{_{all}}$ over given models on CIFAR-10 by optimizing the weights for various transformations.
+We leave the the results under randomness (e.g., flipping images randomly \textit{w.p.} 0.8; randomly clipping the images at specific range) in Appendix~\ref{ap:sec_robust_attacks}